How to Publish a research paper

 - A jump start

-When you first start reading up on a new field, ask your fellow researcher what the most useful journals and conference proceedings are in your field, and ask for a list of important papers that you should read.
-This activity will give you a jump start.
+As you begin delving into a new area of research, reach out to your peers and inquire about the most valuable journals and conference proceedings in your field.
+Also, request a list of crucial papers that you should read.
+This will help you get a head start.

 - Crack the jargons and terms